gvwilson/tidynomicon/_en/beginnings.md

 1. The parentheses in the loop header are required: we cannot simply write `for v in values`.
-2. The curly braces around the bodies of the loop and the conditional branches are optional, but should always be there to help readability.
+2. The curly braces around the [body](../glossary/#loop-body) of the loop and the [conditional branches](../glossary/#conditional-branch) are optional, but should always be there to help readability.
 3.  `paste` converts its arguments to strings and then concatenates those, placing a single space between each unless instructed to do otherwise.
     `print` then prints the resulting (single) string.
     The functions `cat` and `message` can also be used for text output.
-4. By calling our temporary variable `sign` we risk collision with the rather useful built-in R function of the same name.
+4. By calling our temporary variable `sign` we risk [collision](../glossary/#name-collision) with the rather useful built-in R function of the same name.

-Explicit loops in R programs are generally regarded with the same sort of suspicion as hearty claims by over-confident graduate students that the text they are about to read aloud is purely metaphorical, as are the dire warnings scrawled in the margins of the ancient tome in which it was found.
+Explicit loops in R programs are generally regarded with the same sort of suspicion as hearty claims by over-confident graduate students that the text they are about to read aloud is purely metaphorical.
 If we wish to get the signs of some values in R, we can more idiomatically do this: